University of Vermont Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UVM, approximately 54% of students took out student loans averaging $9,119 a year.
-That adds up to $36,476 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UVM, approximately 50% of students took out student loans averaging $10,657 a year.
+That adds up to $42,628 over four years for those students.

 University of Vermont Undergraduate Student Diversity